 Use an active car

-You need another running vehicle and jumper cables to jump-start a car.
+You need another running vehicle and jumper cable to jump-start a car.
 Start by connecting the cable to the battery terminals of the two vehicles.
 You need to start the car that is not running to provide enough start-up energy needed to get it going.

 Do not touch the metal tips of the cables while jump-starting since they might shock you.
 Maintain clear communication with the person starting up the vehicle to avoid mistakes.